des4maisons/til/til.md

+* USDT is "user-level statically-defined tracing".
+It is where a probe has been inserted & compiled into code.
+Tools like dtrace can then hook into those probes.
 * A uprobe is a probe inserted into user-space code
 * A kernel probe is a set of handlers placed on a certain instruction address.
     * A KProbe is defined by a pre-handler and a post-handler.